Digital & Tech Glossary

 REST API

-An architectural style for designing networked applications using HTTP methods.
+An architectural style for designing networked applications using HTTP methods that enables seamless data exchange between web services and apps.

 Rate Limiting